wireapp/wire-server/docs/developer/api-versioning.md

    supported versions, or there would have to be a mechanism for reconstructing something close to what we get for free otherwise.

-3. The backend code is a good combinatin of concise and type-safe in the "one version" approach.
+3. The backend code is a good combination of concise and type-safe in the "one version" approach.
 If every end-point had its own version, the routing table entry would either have to accept a variable path segment for the version, and fail at run-time if the